 On this page you will find information and links to help and support children and parents/carers in maintaining good mental health and wellbeing.
-At this tricky time we might all find ideas and support useful, in both looking after ourselves and our children.
-I have embedded some links below- if you have found any that you feel I could add to this page please contact me (Alex Jarman) by email via the school office.
+At this difficult time we may all find ideas and support useful in both looking after ourselves and our children.
+We have added some links below, but if you are aware of any others that others in our community may find useful please let Alex Jarman know via the school office.

 Learners' Forum (the body formerly known as School council)

 The Learners' Forum meets termly to express the children's views on a range of issues, many closely related to Mental Health and Wellbeing.